markcwm/openb3d.mod/README.md

 ## Status

-I haven't any spare time to work on the wrapper now but I will still maintain pull requests if there's anyone who wants to add or fix stuff, contact me if you're interested in doing contract work.
-The library is compatible with GLES2 (WebGL) but the wrapper still doesn't support this.
-If you get strange compiler issues please post an issue about it, thanks.
+I haven't any spare time to work on the wrapper any more but I will still maintain any pull requests if there's anyone who wants to add or fix stuff officially, if I can use that word.
+I apologize if you were working on something with OpenB3D and were hoping for further updates, there were many things I wanted to add but I have had to devote all my time to real-world concerns.
+I would also like to take this opportunity to apologize to anyone I upset in the past with my thoughtless comments, I remember I misbehaved quite a bit on blitzbasic.com, people are more important than ideas.
+Thank you.

 ## Installation
 * Extract the zip to `BlitzMax/mod` folder